-A review of Council's public art policy and program is a Year 1 deliverable of the Monash Arts & Culture Strategy 2025.
-This report presents a draft policy and framework for Council's consideration.
+A review of Council's Public Art Policy and Program is a Year 1 deliverable of the Monash Arts & Culture Strategy 2025.
+This report presents feedback on the draft Public Art Policy and Framework following the public exhibition period.

 KEY CONSIDERATIONS/ISSUES